vrabbi/lab-carvel-bundles/workshop/content/exercises/02-using-carvel-tools.md

 Some like to try and compare Carvel to other templating tools for Kubernetes such as Kustomize and Helm.
 Although Carvel can be used to perform tasks which those others tools handle, that is only a subset of the functionality that the Carvel tools can be used for.
-The Carvel tool aims to solve much bigger problems than Kustomize and Helm can handle, including helping with the task of installation to disconnected environments.
+The Carvel tools aim to solve much bigger problems than Kustomize and Helm can handle, including helping with the task of installation to disconnected environments.